apache/opendal/core/src/docs/upgrade.md

 ### Refactoring of the metrics-related layer

 In OpenDAL v0.50.0, we did a refactor on all metrics-related layers.
-They are now sharing the same underlying implemenationts. `PrometheusLayer`, `PrometheusClientLayer` and `MetricsLayer` are now have similiar public APIs and exactly the same metrics value.
+They are now sharing the same underlying implemenationts. `PrometheusLayer`, `PrometheusClientLayer` and `MetricsLayer` are now have similar public APIs and exactly the same metrics value.

 # Upgrade to v0.49